-On February 8th, 1969, three anointed stars of the music world announced the formation of the first true “Super Group,” Blind Faith.
-Featuring Eric Clapton, Ginger Baker, and Steve Winwood, and, a few months later, Ric Grech, the band had all the eyes of the music world squarely on them, as Blind Faith’s debut was easily one of the most anticipated moments in music history.
+Featuring Eric Clapton, Ginger Baker, and Steve Winwood–and, a few months later, Ric Grech–the band had all the eyes of the music world squarely on them, as Blind Faith’s debut was easily one of the most anticipated moments in the then-young history of commercial rock and roll.
 At the time, no one would know how quickly the promise of magic to come would turn into a tale of wasted potential, even though the writing was on the wall from the beginning.

-Eric Clapton would eventually come to be deified as one of the greatest guitarists of all time.
-His insane focus on practice caused him to kicked out of school and earn a living by busking for change on the streets at age 17.
-Around that time, he joined his first band, and barely two years later he joined what was to be THE band for British blues guitar players, The Yardbirds.
+Eric Clapton would eventually come to be deified as one of the most celebrated rock guitarists of all time.
+His insane focus on practice caused him to get kicked out of school, forcing him to earn a living by busking for change on the streets at age 17.
+Around that time, he joined his first band, and barely two years later he joined what was to be the band for British blues guitar players, The Yardbirds.
 His brief tenure in the band preceded Jeff Beck and Jimmy Page‘s stints playing the six-string in the band, but it made it clear Clapton was a guitarist to watch.

-Eventually Baker tired of the interpersonal politics in The Organization, and began to think about forming a band that was comprised of only the best possible players.
-Though he often quarreled with his bandmate and bassist in the Brand Organization, Jack Bruce, he recognized his immense talent on his instrument and his confident and powerful singing voice.
+Eventually, Baker tired of the interpersonal politics in The Organisation and began to think about forming a band that was comprised of only the best possible players.
+Though he often quarreled with his bassist in the Brand Organization, Jack Bruce, he recognized his immense talent on his instrument and his confident and powerful singing voice.
 A plan began percolating in Baker’s mind, and a search for a guitarist who fit his vision began and ended with Eric Clapton.

 Though not always the case, quite often people of exceptional talents also end up having issues with ego and pride, and that was sadly true in the case of the members of Cream.
 Ginger Baker and Jack Bruce had a rivalry and distaste for each other from their previous project, and Clapton was dismayed at the pair’s inability to see eye to eye.

-As young as age six, Steve Winwood knew he wanted to make music.
-He spent his years glued to the radio, absorbing endless hours of swing and dixieland jazz, R&B. His father worked in foundries by day, but by night would play in a variety of big bands and small jazz combos and he encouraged his sons to play.
+As young as age 6, Steve Winwood knew he wanted to make music.
+He spent his years glued to the radio, absorbing endless hours of swing and Dixieland jazz and R&B. His father worked in foundries by day, but by night would play in a variety of big bands and small jazz combos and he encouraged his sons to play.
 The young Winwood quickly became known as a prodigy, capable of playing almost any instrument.
-Winwood first performed on stage at the age of eight, and by fourteen he was scoring his first hits with The Spencer Davis Group.
+Winwood first performed on stage at the age of 8, and by 14 he was scoring his first hits with The Spencer Davis Group.

-Winwood and Clapton’s sessions in 1968 came at a time when both were distraught with their own bands, looking for a new musical outlet.
+Winwood and Clapton’s sessions in 1968 came at a time when both were distraught with their own bands and looking for a new musical outlet.
 Ginger Baker had dropped by a few times, and Winwood saw the potential in those sessions.
 He worked hard to persuade Clapton to form a new band with the pieces that were in play.
 Clapton was reluctant, with his promise to Baker and his bad memories of the break up of Cream, but eventually agreed.
-With an official press announcement in early February, 1969 Blind Faith was born.
+With an official press announcement on February 8th, 1969, Blind Faith was born.

 In a move that was a clear nod to their massive star power, the band decided their first gig would be a free show in London’s Hyde Park.
 The show would draw 100,000 curious fans on a hot early June day, for an hour-plus set of new and cover material that confirmed this band had truly arrived.

-Clapton did not share the crowd’s enthusiasm, thinking the band had fallen short of the high goals he had set for Blind Faith, musically.
-He was reluctant to tour until they had the proper seasoning, but, with recording deals worked out, the he had no choice.
-Blind Faith booked a tour of small clubs in Scandanavia while finishing their debut album, before heading to the United States to start their major tour off at Madison Square Garden.
+Clapton did not share the crowd’s enthusiasm, thinking the band had fallen short of the high goals he had set for Blind Faith musically.
+He was reluctant to tour until they had the proper seasoning, but, with recording deals already inked, he had no choice.
+Blind Faith booked a tour of small clubs in Scandinavia while finishing its debut album before heading to the United States to start its major tour at Madison Square Garden.
 Unfortunately, a new problem began to cause troubles for the band: a lack of material.

 Between the music and the album controversy, the stress clearly took a toll on Clapton, and his interest in the band quickly waned.
 As he paid less and less attention to Blind Faith, the other members could clearly see the writing on the wall.
 After their last tour date in August, the band returned home.
 Two months later, the band issued another press release, this one far less joyous than the one earlier that year.
 Blind Faith was done.